Simon-cod/Cart-253/Topics/Variation_Jam/The_Sun_3rd_variation/README.md

 ## Description

 You are a god!
 You control the Sun!
-How can you impact the agme?
+How can you impact the game?
 Find the way to ruin the day of the hero and the villain by making them unable to achieve their goal

 ## Credits